No. 1 Gonzaga defeats No. 6 Kansas 102-90; 3 Zags with 20+ - WHIZ News

 COVID-19 NEWS

-Three Gonzaga non-athletes were isolating in their hotel rooms after one tested positive for the coronavirus.
+Three non-athletes that are part of Gonzaga’s traveling party were isolating in their hotel rooms after one tested positive for the coronavirus.

 A total of 112 tests were given and no players from any of the four participating teams tested positive, tournament officials said.
 Auburn and St. Joseph’s also are participating in the tournament.